 On August 7th, 2016, we celebrated ten wonderful years as one faith community.
 We gathered in the Fellowship Hall as one big eclectic family to eat a meal together and remember the past ten years while looking forward to our future.

 We maintain a dual affiliation with The Christian Church (Disciples of Christ) and The Presbyterian Church (USA).
 We support outreach through both judicatory bodies and attends meetings of both.

+First Christian Presbyterian Church of Pryor is an open and inclusive community of faith that welcomes all people fully.
 We are the body of Christ.
 We welcome all who seek and believe!
 At FCPC, we aim to encourage loving our neighbor, belonging to a community, and growing in faith.